andesco/calendar-to-mastodon/README.md

 ### 2. Enable Cloudflare Access

-To protect the web interface, set up Cloudflare Access in your dashboard:
+To protect the web interface and API (both optional) this worker requires Cloudflare Access.
+All HTTP requests are blocked by default unless authenticated.

 1. [Cloudflare Dashboard](https://dash.cloudflare.com) ⇢ Zero Trust ⇢ Access ⇢ Applications
 2. Add an application for your Worker and its hostnames.
 3. Configure authentication rules (email, domain, etc.)

-> [!WARNING]
+> [!Note]
-> Set up Cloudflare Access before saving your Mastodon token to `MASTODON_ACCESS_TOKEN`.
-Deploy the worker first, verify that the web interface can read your public calendar, secure access, and then add your token.
+> Deploy your worker, verify through the web interface can read your public calendar, and secure access though Cloudflare Access before saving your Mastodon token to `MASTODON_ACCESS_TOKEN`.

 > [!NOTE]
 > If your worker is protected by Cloudflare Access, use `cloudflared` CLI to authenticate: